 You can learn more in Google’s guidelines for representing your business online.

 Taking control of your Google business profile is an awesome first step.
 Once you’ve gone through this process, you can continue to learn more about optimizing your website for search engines.
-There is an entire discipline of SEO, but with just a few minutes and a few basics, you can rapidly increase your standing with search engines.
+There is an entire discipline of SEO, but with just a few minutes and a few SEO basics, you can rapidly increase your standing with search engines.
 It’s well worth the effort.